What is Image Comics?

 Where can I purchase official Image Comics merchandise?

-You can contact your local comic shop to inquire about purchasing official Image Comics merchandise, purchase merchandise at the Image Comics booth at San Diego Comic-Con, New York Comic Con, Emerald City Comic Con, or most other convention with an official Image Comics booth presence, or you can purchase merchandise via Image Direct.
+You can visit the official Image Comics Threadless shop, contact your local comic shop to inquire about purchasing official Image Comics merchandise, or purchase merchandise at the Image Comics booth at San Diego Comic-Con, New York Comic Con, Emerald City Comic Con, or most other conventions whenever there is an official Image Comics booth presence.

 How can I get an examination or desk copy for a class I am teaching?

 Examination or desk copies are available to teachers seeking titles for use in the classroom.
 All requests are subject to review.
-To request a copy, please send an email to firstname.lastname@example.org for consideration.
+To request a copy, please fill out the form on the contact page.

 How do I get permission to use images/copy from one of your books?

-Please contact our Director of PR & Marketing, Kat Salazar at email@example.com and be sure to indicate which title(s) you are interested in and what material you would like to use (including page numbers/referential screenshots), as well as complete details regarding the use and your project.
+Please fill out the form on the contact page and be sure to indicate which title(s) you are interested in and what material you would like to use (including page numbers/referential screenshots), as well as complete details regarding the use and your project.

 I’m a member of the media—how do I request an ARC, galley, review PDF, or get in contact with Image Comics’ talent for an interview?